sebschlo/PortfolioCDP/content/walls/wall-1.md

 ---
-name: Left Gallery Wall
+name: Fall Semester
 color: "#1f1f1f"
 texture: "/textures/wall-texture-0.png"
 projects:
+  - acoustic
+  - cellular-disturbance
-  - project-4
+  - hoat-paper
-  - project-5
+  - manav
 ---

-# Left Gallery Wall
+# Fall Semester

 This is the left wall of the gallery space.
 It contains projects 4 and 5.